kleinbottle/swanlotus/content/blogs/zero-one-two-many/zero-one-two-many.md

 ---
-title: Zero, One, Two, And Many
+title: Zero, One, Two, Many
 author: R (Chandra) Chandrasekhar
 date: 2007-12-28
 modified: 2023-10-30
-category: Mathematics
+category: Philosophy
 tags: Butterflies from My Mind
-summary:
+summary: 'As has been observed above [@perlcookbook2003], in the context of computer programming, there are only three numbers worth being concerned about: zero, one, and many.
+And if you are into the arcana of ["regular expressions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) and ["pattern matching"](https://www.google.com/search?q=pattern+matching)---which is, incidentally, something done [implicitly]() every time you do a Google search, or look for a book at an online bookstore---that is very sage advice.
+But how serviceable is this dictum in everyday life?'
-opengraphimage:
+opengraphimage: 012-600-dpi.png
 ---

 ::: {.flushright .xsmall}